A slice being taken out of a strawberry rhubarb cake

 Instructions

-For the brown butter cake:
+For brown butter cake:

-• Pour in a small bowl and allow to cool back to room temperature.
+Pour in a small bowl and allow to cool back to room temperature.
 It should be soft and spreadable.

-• Bake until golden brown on top and sides are beginning to pull away from the pan, about 25-30 minutes.
+• Bake: Divide batter evenly between the prepared pans and use a spatula to even out.
+Bake until golden brown on top and sides are beginning to pull away from the pan, about 25-30 minutes.
 Allow to cool completely.

 For the compote: